Introduction from CICan

 Thus, with these modules, we aim to make a start of both integrating Net Zero and Truth and Reconciliation in the building trades and the way they are taught, and rationalize that it makes sense to do both at the same time because:

 • In Truth and Reconciliation, we are called upon to create opportunity for Indigenous people to be educated in a way that Indigenous people choose.
-Which means, in Canada, we must ensure our institutions are inclusive for all, thus if we are to green the trades, we must make space for Indigenous approaches to greening the trades as well and Indigenous approaches to learning in general, which has been proven to be good for all learners, Indigenous and non-Indigenous alike (Rebecca Thomas 2016).
+We must ensure our institutions are inclusive.
+If we are to green the trades, we must make space for Indigenous approaches to greening the trades.
+Indigenous approaches to learning have been proven to be good for all learners, Indigenous and non-Indigenous alike (Rebecca Thomas 2016).

-• We are called upon to welcome Indigenous communities, approaches, and ways of thinking, which means we are supporting communities, approaches, and ways of thinking that are responsible for protecting more than 80% of global biodiversity.
-This is important because biodiversity is one of our greatest tools in mitigating climate change – through protection of forests and ecosystems and protecting their intricate biology that ensure survival of these ecosystems, we simultaneously maintain the atmospheric balance that allows us to live and survive.
+• We are called upon to welcome Indigenous communities, approaches, and ways of thinking, thus supporting communities, approaches, and ways of thinking that are responsible for protecting more than 80% of global biodiversity.
+This is important because biodiversity is one of our greatest tools in mitigating climate change.

-• We are called upon to make space for Indigenous voices and approaches, that promote reciprocity and valuing of relationships, which are intrinsically aligned with Net Zero – a climate action goal the world over has committed to.
-As Darrion Letendre, a Land-Based Educator at NorQuest College puts it (and as he learned from his Kokum Shirley Letendre), “When you take something, you give something back.
+• We are called upon to make space for Indigenous voices and approaches, that promote reciprocity and valuing of relationships, which are intrinsically aligned with Net Zero – a goal the world has committed to.
+As Darrion Letendre, a Land-Based Educator at NorQuest College puts it (learned from his Kokum Shirley Letendre), “When you take something, you give something back.
 So when we take carbon out of the ground, what can we do to give something back?”
-Thus, incorporating Indigenous Approaches means we are embedding fundamental perspectives that support a sectoral shift as we strive for Net Zero in our buildings and landscapes.

 • We are called upon to protect and support the health and sustainability of Indigenous lands, as a direct connection to supporting and protecting Indigenous culture and traditions.
-However, climate impacts create difficulties and change historical relationships people have with the land – thus addressing climate change means better protecting Indigenous lands and traditions.
+Climate impacts create difficulties and alter relationships people have with the land – thus addressing climate change means better protecting Indigenous lands and traditions.

 • We are called upon to respect and regard valid Indigenous knowledge, science, and stories that have been passed down for generations.
-We regard these as equal to settler/ Western approaches to science in their importance and validity to understanding our world, our climate, and our environment – that is, when we integrate ALL of the information we see so much more than if we only use one eye – this fulsome view is also known as Etuaptmumuk 2-Eyed Seeing.
+We regard these as equal to settler/ Western approaches to science.
+When we integrate ALL of the information we see so much more than if we only use one eye – this is also known as Etuaptmumuk 2-Eyed Seeing.

 Cited sources: